 Tackling the Most Complex Limb Salvage Cases

-American Endovascular has brought together some of the industry’s top Endovascular Specialists for one reason: to save lives.
+American Endovascular has brought together some of the industry’s top Endovascular Specialists for one reason: to help them save lives.

-How do we accomplish this?
+How do the specialists accomplish this?
 By using the latest and most advanced non-surgical Endovascular techniques and technologies currently available anywhere.
-Our patients can rest assured that the American Endovascular team is unsurpassed in its knowledge and technical expertise in amputation prevention.
+Patients can rest assured that the American Endovascular team of affiliated physicians is unsurpassed in its knowledge and technical expertise in amputation prevention.

-Our goal is to restore bloodflow and return patients back to their podiatrist, primary care doctor, or wound care center for continued care.
-With American Endovascular, you are never at risk of losing your patient to a hospital system.
+The goal is to restore bloodflow and return patients back to their podiatrist, primary care doctor, or wound care center for continued care.
+With American Endovascular affiliated team of physicians, you are never at risk of losing your patient to a hospital system.

-We are the limb salvage experts who bring life and hope to our patients.
+The American Endovascular affiliated team of physicians are the limb salvage experts who bring life and hope to their patients.

 Preventing Amputation, Extending Lives

-American Endovascular has the extraordinary track record of saving more than 80% of patient limbs after they were told they needed an amputation.
+The American Endovascular centers and affiliated physicians have the extraordinary track record of saving more than 80% of patient limbs after they were told they needed an amputation.

 - Undertake highly complex procedures for Peripheral Arterial Disease and Critical Limb Ischemia that others cannot do.